RfidResearchGroup/proxmark3/doc/md/Use_of_Proxmark/4_Advanced-compilation-parameters.md

 **Recommendation**: if you don't have a RDV4, we strongly recommend your device to have at least a 512kb arm chip, since this repo is on the very edge of 256kb limit.

-A firmware built for the RDV4 can still run on the other platforms as it will auto-detect during boot that external SPI and Sim are not present, still it will boot faster if it's tuned to the platform.
+A firmware built for the RDV4 can still run on the other platforms as it will auto-detect during boot that external SPI and Sim are not present, still it will boot faster if it's tuned to the platform, which solves USB enumeration issues on some OSes.

 If you need to tune things and save the configuration, create a file `Makefile.platform` in the root directory of the repository, see `Makefile.platform.sample`.
 For an up-to-date exhaustive list of options, you can run `make PLATFORM=`.